The Wound I Can Author: A Meditation on Cutting as Refuge from Dissociation

 But what if Ophelia wasn’t trying to die?

-What if she was trying to speak—to hand out flowers in place of language, to offer symbols (although the meaning became more and more convoluted) instead of sentences because words no longer worked?
-After trauma, the syntax of the world collapses.
+What if she was trying to speak—to hand out flowers in place of language, to offer symbols instead of sentences because words no longer worked?
+After trauma, the syntax of the world collapses (Segal, 1957).
 She drifts not only into water, but into broken metaphor.
 Into gesture.
 Into the last forms of expression still available to her.
 She becomes a haunting not because she is dead, but because no one stayed long enough to translate her.

 And then, centuries later, another girl appears: Ofelia, now with an f, who also sees what others call impossible.
-She, too, is called mad.
+She, too, has her fears and desires dismissed as childish fantasies simply for daring to speak at all.
 She, too, bleeds.
-But this time, someone follows her.
+But this time, something follows her.
 A faun emerges—ambiguous, unsettling—who understands the language of symbol, who speaks in riddle, who does not flinch at the dark.
 If Shakespeare’s Ophelia becomes landscape—lost to the current—Del Toro’s Ofelia becomes threshold.
 She steps into the wound and names it.

 These girls do not choose death.